 However, a specialty store that offers a gait analysis will be able to recommend shoes that fit a person’s needs based on factors like arch size and pronation.

 Women experience a high rate of foot and ankle problems because of their footwear.
-Shoes that are narrow, high-heeled, or cramped force the foot into an unnatural position and alter the way a woman walks, which can put strain on the joints.
+Shoes that are narrow, high-heeled, or cramped to force the foot into an unnatural position.
+Also, they alter the way a woman walks, which can put strain on the joints.

-Women also have a higher incidence of arthritis than men do, so they may have a greater risk of ankle arthritis even before harmful footwear is factored in.
-Women can reduce the risk by doing the following:
+Women also have a higher incidence of arthritis (more info here) than men do.
+For this reason, they may have a greater risk of ankle arthritis even before harmful footwear is factored in.
+In fact, women can reduce the risk by doing the following:

 - Wearing shoes that are long and wide enough

 - Limiting how often they wear high heels, wedges, and platform shoes

 - Using pads or cushioning to support and protect their feet